Skip to content

 • Ad hoc emails.
 These are most often one-to-one or small group updates, rather than one-to-many communications.
 Use these sparingly to synthesize progress, monitor and report issues, and relay opportunities so stakeholders or collaborators stay informed.
 They’re a good way to share information that you can’t risk letting get missed in a messenger, once folks read it, it can be tough to keep track of or resurface it later.

 • Formal meetings.
 Whether done in-person or over Zoom, live chats are a powerful space for clarity, creativity, and collaboration.
 Set an agenda and goals.
 Make space for folks to ask and answer questions.
-Offer a pre-read to prepare so you can use the time to its fullest.
+Use a rewriter tool to create a brief pre-read and share it with your team to prepare so you can use the time to its fullest.
 Whether it’s an all-hands or a team meeting, make the most of everyone’s time.

 • Newsletters.
 More focused, detailed, and essential than ad hoc emails, company and team newsletters provide an extra layer of trust and consistency.
 They’re sent on a more reliable and time cadence and contain essential information, divided into focused, digestible areas.
 This makes them an easy way to continually keep employees updated on the topics they want — and need — to hear about most.